nyx-fuzz/Nyx/README.md

 <img align="right" width="200"  src="logo.png">
 </p>

+## Repositories

+Nyx framework consists in total of the following modules.

+#### Core
+- [libnyx](https://github.com/nyx-fuzz/libnyx) - a library that you can readily use to run, snapshot and restore VMs to build your own fuzzers.
+- [packer](https://github.com/nyx-fuzz/packer) - a tool that allows to bundle and pack targets into the type of VM we mostly use for ring-3 fuzzing.
+- [QEMU-Nyx](https://github.com/nyx-fuzz/QEMU-Nyx) - a modified version of QEMU that allows to take and restore snapshot, as well as communication via shared memory and hypercalls
+- [KVM-Nyx](https://github.com/nyx-fuzz/KVM-Nyx) - a modified version of KVM that enables Nyx's ability to use intel-PT
+- [libxdc](https://github.com/nyx-fuzz/libxdc) - the fastest intel-PT decoder in the west.
+Used to get coverage information from binary targets

+#### Fuzzer-Frontends

+- [Spec-Fuzzer](https://github.com/nyx-fuzz/spec-fuzzer) - An example fuzzer that allows to fuzz targets with highly interactive inputs such as syscalls, hypercalls, API calls, GUI interations or -of course - network applications.

+## Papers

 In case you use one of Nyx`s components for your work, please consider to cite our papers: